pikvm/pikvm/README.md

 **Addition**
 * If you want to capture VGA, buy the [VGA-to-HDMI converter](https://aliexpress.ru/item/4000553298530.html).
+* You can power your Pi-KVM using PoE, but we do not recommend using the official PoE HAT: it is unreliable and [not compatible with the HDMI bridge](https://github.com/pikvm/pikvm/issues/6).
+Use any other one without I2C fan controller.

-**PS: Don't use random relay modules or random optocouplers!** Some relays or optocouplers may not be sensitive enough for the Raspberry Pi, some others may be low-level controlled.
+* **Don't use random relay modules or random optocouplers!** Some relays or optocouplers may not be sensitive enough for the Raspberry Pi, some others may be low-level controlled.
 Either use relays that are controlled by a high level, or follow the scheme and buy an OMRON.
 See details [here](https://github.com/pikvm/pikvm/issues/13).

 <img src="no_relays.png" alt="drawing" width="100"/>